KittyGiraudel/site/_posts/2013-01-23-development-environment.md

 However I have the good luck to have an Adobe Creative Suite on most of my development workflows.
 Work provides official liences, we have student licences at school and I have a student licence at home as well.

 You may find this silly but 9 out of 10 times, I use Photoshop to resize and save a screenshot I just took.
-Yeah...
-A $3000 software to make screenshots is a bit expensive I guess.
+Yeah… A $3000 software to make screenshots is a bit expensive I guess.

 ## Other tools